shantdashjian/freelance-timesheet/README.md

 # Freelance Timesheet
-A Spring REST web application that keeps track of freelance work over time and provides report.
+A Spring REST web application that keeps track of freelance work over time and provides a report.

 ![alt text](website.png "Calculator")